Weekly(ish) advice for anyone who wants to end food guilt and body shame.

 I started the Quit Your Diet Community because many of my clients and newsletter readers needed a safe space to learn about (and talk about) intuitive eating, body acceptance, and Health at Every Size®.
 Inside, there are dozens articles, monthly live workshops, and ongoing support from myself and other members.

 Want to read it first?
-Below are some past issues.
+These posts come from past issues.